Resources for ABA Therapists to Create More Inclusive Spaces

 Latino Association for Behavior Analysis (ABA)

-This organization is designed to make the field of behavioral analysis more equitable for LatinX patients and practitioners alike.
-They host numerous educational and network-building events to spread knowledge and create a stronger LatinX community in the counseling field.
+This organization works to make behavioral analysis more equitable for LatinX patients and practitioners alike, hosting educational and network-building events to support the LatinX community in the counseling field.

 National Alliance on Mental Illness (NAMI): Compartiendo Esperanza

-This resource from NAMI provides data-driven statistics on the barriers to mental health care for LatinX individuals and families, as well as an index of additional resources for ABA counselors and other mental health professionals.
+This NAMI resource provides data-driven statistics on barriers to mental health care for LatinX individuals and families, plus an index of additional resources for counselors and therapists.

-SAMHSA is a program of the US Department of Health & Human Services.
-Their resources include national surveys, issue briefs, public initiatives, and bilingual materials supporting Spanish speakers and English language learners.
+SAMHSA’s resources include national surveys, issue briefs, public initiatives, and bilingual materials for Spanish speakers and English language learners.

 National Alliance for Hispanic Health

-The NAHH website features resources to help educate mental health professionals about issues of access for LatinX communities and other ways to approach LatinX needs as a provider.
+The NAHH website helps mental health professionals understand access issues for LatinX communities and develop more culturally responsive approaches as a provider.

-This organization serves LatinX individuals and families seeking therapy services and also provides resources for mental health professionals to better support and understand LatinX patients.
-These resources include book recommendations, approaches to mental health screenings, and more.
+This organization supports LatinX individuals seeking therapy and provides resources for mental health professionals, including book recommendations and guidance on mental health screenings.

 Autism Speaks: Support for Military Families

-This website features a research report by the Organization for Autism Research and the Southwest Autism Research and Resource Center as well as links to several resources clinicians can use to support military patients and their families.
+This resource features a research report from the Organization for Autism Research and the Southwest Autism Research and Resource Center, along with links to tools clinicians can use to support military patients and their families.

-This website is provided for military families but includes information and guidelines for ABA therapy methods for military members that can be useful for mental health care providers.
+While designed for military families, this resource includes ABA therapy guidelines for military members that are valuable for mental health care providers.